 - Nature education, environmental studies, and advocacy

-You will be required to successfully organize and guide at four walks as part of your practicum.
-You do not have to have a formal internship to do this; however, we do require that you secure permission from the managers of the land where the trail you use is located.
 You’ll begin by exploring your area to find a suitable trail (we’ll teach you what to look for), and then review the trail with your mentor via Skype or phone.
 Many trainees develop relationships with parks, botanic gardens, arboretums, and similar places during their practicum.
 For some trainees, these relationships have blossomed, and they continue to guide on those same trails.
 Some trainees work at nature education centers or other places where there are suitable trails; if this is the case for you, it’s possible you will be able to guide where you work and hopefully introduce forest therapy into the programs offered there.